Skip to content

 Localizing the Microsoft Surface Shell

-This post will summarize the different steps to localize the Surface shell.
+This article will summarize the different steps to localize the Surface shell.

 Microsoft Surface Device vs. Microsoft Surface Simulator